Maryland

 Maryland (/ˈmɛrᵻlənd/ MERR-il-ənd) is a state in the Mid-Atlantic region of the United States.
-It borders Virginia, West Virginia, and the District of Columbia to its south and west; Pennsylvania to its north; and Delaware and the Atlantic Ocean to its east.
-With a total land area of 12407 sqmi, Maryland is the 8th smallest state by land area, but with a population of over 6,177,200, it ranks as the 18th most populous state and the 5th most densely populated.
-Baltimore is the largest city in the state, and the capital is Annapolis.
-Among its occasional nicknames are Old Line State, the Free State, and the Chesapeake Bay State.
-It is named after Henrietta Maria, the French-born queen of England, Scotland, and Ireland, who was known then in England as Mary.
+It borders the states of Virginia to its south, West Virginia to its west, Pennsylvania to its north, and Delaware to its east, as well as with the Atlantic Ocean to its east, and the national capital and federal district of Washington, D.C. to the southwest.
+With a total area of 12407 sqmi, Maryland is the ninth-smallest state by land area, and its population of 6,177,224 ranks it the 18th-most populous state and the fifth-most densely populated.
+Maryland's capital city is Annapolis, and the state's most populous city is Baltimore.

-Before its coastline was explored by Europeans in the 16th century, Maryland was inhabited by several groups of Native Americans – mostly by Algonquian peoples and, to a lesser degree, Iroquoian and Siouan.
-As one of the original Thirteen Colonies of England, Maryland was founded by George Calvert, 1st Baron Baltimore, a Catholic convert who sought to provide a religious haven for Catholics persecuted in England.
+Maryland's coastline was first explored by Europeans in the 16th century.
+Prior to that, it was inhabited by several Native American tribes, mostly the Algonquian peoples.
+One of the original Thirteen Colonies, the Province of Maryland was founded in 1634 by George Calvert, 1st Baron Baltimore, a Catholic convert who sought to provide a religious haven for Catholics persecuted in England.
 In 1632, Charles I of England granted Lord Baltimore a colonial charter, naming the colony after his wife, Henrietta Maria.
-Unlike the Pilgrims and Puritans, who rejected Catholicism in their settlements, Lord Baltimore envisioned a colony where people of different religious sects would coexist under the principle of toleration.
-Accordingly, in 1649 the Maryland General Assembly passed an Act Concerning Religion, which enshrined this principle by penalizing anyone who "reproached" a fellow Marylander based on religious affiliation.
-Nevertheless, religious strife was common in the early years, and Catholics remained a minority, albeit in greater numbers than in any other English colony.
+In 1649, the Maryland General Assembly passed an Act Concerning Religion, which enshrined the principle of toleration.
+Religious strife was common in Maryland's early years, and Catholics remained a minority, albeit in greater numbers than in any other English colony.